Lakshmivallala/PEBBLE19/README.md

-# COVID 19 Curfew Violation Detection
+# COVID 19 Curfew Violation Detection using ML

 In light of recent incidents of the COVID19, the world has faced grave repercussions and is in a threatening situation.
 India has taken many steps to prevent the loss of lives including the commencement of a 21-day lockdown.